bangze-93/powerdns-master-slave/README.md

-# Install PowerDNS and PowerDNS-Admin with Ansible on Ubuntu 20
+# Install PowerDNS and PowerDNS-Admin on Ubuntu 20 using Ansible
 ### Adjust with your env
 - #### <i> vars.yaml </i>
 ```